Pulock's goal in OT lifts Islanders over Golden Knights 3-2 - WHIZ News

 Alex Tuch and Jonathan Marchessault had the goals for the Golden Knights.

+“It was fast, it was furious.
+There were great plays, great saves — everything you want in a game,” New York coach Barry Trotz said.
+“It was a fun hockey game.”

 Marchessault was sent off for tripping at 3:10 of OT, giving the Islanders a 4-on-3 advantage.
-That led to Pulock’s goal after New York won the faceoff in the Vegas zone.
+That led to Pulock’s winner after New York won the faceoff in the Vegas zone.

 Semyon Varlamov stopped 31 shots for his ninth win of the season.
 He made a sterling glove save on Mark Stone in overtime.